kyutai-labs/tts_longeval/README.md

     whether the speaker is more similar to the corresponding speaker than to the other speaker in the dialog.

-Metrics can also be computed over quantiles of the audio duration or text length, e.g. over the first 25% of the words (WER), or 25% of seconds (for speaker similarity or DNSMOS), then from 25% to 50% etc..
+Metrics can also be computed over quantiles of the audio duration or text length, e.g. over the first 25% of the words (WER), or 25% of seconds (for speaker similarity), then from 25% to 50% etc..

 ## Usage